 After buying some yosegi souvenirs in Gora we took a cable car to Souzan.
 From here, a ropeway car dropped us off in Owakudani, high up the mountain.
 The Hakone area is volcanic (thus the abundance of hot springs) and here around Owakudani you see sulphur vents releasing smoke from cracks on the ground.
 The local specialty is kuro-tamago, or black eggs, boiled in the local hot springs.

 Legend has it, eating one of these will add 7 years to your life.
 They sell a bag of 5 eggs for JPY 500.
 Less than 5 bucks for 35 additional years?
 Not bad.
 I was disappointed though to see that only the eggshells were black.
 Somehow in my head I imagined the whole eggs would be black, you know?

 From Owakudani, another ropeway took us to the shore of Lake Ashi where we boarded one of the pirate ships for a 30-min ride across the lake.
 It was cloudy and windy when we got on the ship and I couldn’t stay out on the deck for long.

 We got off at Hakone Moto where we walked around to look at more yosegi stores.
 Then we took a bus back to the our original starting point.
-But on the way, we made one last stop in Hakone that turned out to be yet another highlight.
+But on the way, we made one last stop that turned out to be yet another highlight of Hakone.